Tailbox

 Non Equity Assistance in 2014

-Koko is a New York City-based company that specializes in online media applications focused on crisis detection and abusive content moderation.
-Utilizing a combination of artificial intelligence and crowd-sourced cognitive therapy technology, Koko's platform identifies damaging content in real time, enabling online communities to efficiently manage issues related to abuse, bullying, and crises.
-The application can be integrated with various digital tools, including chatbots and voice assistants, to enhance moderation efforts.
-Koko's technology supports over 100 million moderation decisions daily with an accuracy rate exceeding 99%.
-Originating from the MIT Media Lab, Koko collaborates with prestigious institutions such as Stanford, Harvard, NYU, Columbia, and Cambridge.
-The company has secured $3.5 million in financing from notable investors and is actively seeking to expand its team in engineering, design, product management, and sales.
+Koko is a New York City-based company that develops an online media application focused on crisis detection and abusive content moderation.
+Originating from the MIT Media Lab, Koko employs artificial intelligence and crowd-sourced cognitive therapy technology to identify harmful content in real time, enabling online communities to manage issues such as abuse and bullying effectively.
+The application integrates seamlessly with chatbots, voice assistants, and social networking platforms, supporting over 100 million moderation decisions daily with an accuracy rate exceeding 99%.
+Koko collaborates with prestigious institutions including MIT, Stanford, Harvard, NYU, Columbia, and Cambridge, and has secured $3.5 million in financing from notable investors.
+The company is actively expanding its team in engineering, design, product management, and sales.

 Here2Shop